ntdai95/Google-Code-Jam-2022/README.md

 # Google Code Jam 2022

-Consists of exercises from Google's Code Jam 2022 coding competition in Python.
+Consists of self-submitted exercises from Google's Code Jam 2022 coding competition in Python.